maitraibahuguna/Tune_IN/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Prerequisites
+You must have flutter and android studio installed and configured on your system to run this app on emulator or actual mobile phone.<br>
+## About The tune_in
+The app consists of:<br>
+1: Local Audio player<br>
+2:Local video player<br>
+3:Audio that can be played from a network stream<br>
+4:Video that can be played from a network stream<br>

+## Scope
+In the comming future the app will be improved and various new features will also be added to the app.<br>